-Premium Tax: A.R.S. §36-2905 and A.R.S. §36-2944.01 require that the Contractor report and pay premium tax quarterly to ADOI based on Title XIX/XXI payments received from AHCCCS during the quarter being reported.
-Capitation payments, reinsurance payment, reconciling payments/recoupments, supplemental payments, cost settlements, and health insurance provider fee payments, will have the Premium Tax included in the payments/recoupments.
+Premium Tax: A.R.S. §36-2905 and A.R.S. §36-2944.01 require that the Contractor report and pay premium tax quarterly to Department of Insurance and Financial Institutions (DIFI)based on Title XIX/XXI payments received from AHCCCS during the quarter being reported.
+Capitation payments, reinsurance payment, reconciling payments/recoupments, supplemental payments, cost settlements, and health will the insurance provider fee payments, have Premium Tax included in the payments/recoupments.
 Premium tax report(s) shall be due to DHCM as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
-See ACOM Policy 304.
+Refer to ACOM Policy 304.